filippovicini/FilippoVicini/README.md

 <h3 align="center"></h3>

 - 📚 I study Computer Science at City University of London
-- 👀 Many interestsfrom Startups to low level programming, A.I and mobile development
+- 👀 Many interestsfrom Startups to low level programming and mobile development
 - 🔭 In my free time I’m currently working on <a href="https://www.ditta.io/">Ditta</a>
 - 🌱 I’m currently learning Go, Javascript and C++
 - 📫 You can reach me at: filippo.vicini2@gmail.com